 Dr. Quinn, Medicine Woman is the prime example that a strong female character can lead a TV show set in the wild west.
 Dr. Michaela 'Mike' Quinn is not only a doctor herself, but the daughter of a prominent doctor in Boston.
-After her father's death, she decides she needs an adventure and sets out to Colorado Springs to open up her own practice.
-The story of Dr. Quinn aired on CBS for six seasons from 1993-1998.
+After her father's death, she decides she needs an adventure and sets out to Colorado Springs to open up her own medical practice in a frontier town.
+The story of Dr. Michaela Quinn aired on CBS for six seasons from 1993-1998.

 Mike gets help adjusting to life on the frontier from mountain man, Byron Sully, her rugged love interest who she goes on to marry.
 In the pilot, Mike connects with a midwife named Charlotte Cooper when she is new in town.
-Charlotte gets bitten by a rattlesnake and asks Mike on her deathbed to look after her three children -- Matthew Cooper, Colleen Cooper and Brian Cooper, played by Chad Allen, Erika Flores (replaced by Jessica Bowman in season 3), and Shawn Toovey, respectively.
-Mike has to not only adjust to her rustic surroundings but virtually became a mother overnight.
+Charlotte gets bitten by a rattlesnake and asks Mike on her deathbed to look after her three children -- Matthew Cooper, Colleen Cooper, and Brian Cooper, played by Chad Allen, Erika Flores (replaced by Jessica Bowman in season 3), and Shawn Toovey, respectively.
+Mike has to not only adjust to her rustic surroundings but virtually became a mother overnight while also trying to become a trusted doctor amongst the townspeople.
 She and Sully also welcome a baby, Katie, in later seasons.

 Dr. Quinn, Medicine Woman, which aired on CBS on Saturday nights, was one of the last great TV westerns.
 The show was incredibly successful until the network decided to change the tone in season 6 to attract more male viewers, which ultimately led to its cancelation.
 Longtime fans of the show went wild, so two TV films were released to continue Dr. Quinn's story, Dr. Quinn, Medicine Woman: The Movie and Dr. Quinn: The Heart Within.